 No matter how little/early or advanced the cancer was, the second you are told that you have cancer, everything changes and at the same time nothing.
 It may change your perspective on life that may, although not necessarily, change your life.You may have conflicting desires.
 You may want to move on, try to be ‘normal’, and avoid triggers that remind you of your (often traumatic) cancer history.
 Yet at the same time you may feel the need to interact with other cancer survivors, who can relate to what you are going through, having gone through a similar journey themselves, although everyone’s story is unique.
 This educational blog does not provide medical advice (see disclaimers), but hopes to be a resource for support, empowerment, and inspiration to gently ease your role – whether that be as a cancer survivor or as a caregiver to someone who is coping with cancer.

 Thank you for allowing me to be a part of your journey.
 We are stronger together!

 About Dr. Josie van Londen, MD, MS

 I am a cancer provider/medical oncologist and a cancer survivor.
 Born and raised in The Netherlands, I migrated to the USA where I completed a medical residency, as well as fellowships and board certification in medical oncology and geriatric medicine.
-I have practiced medicine in the USA (for nearly 20 years at a large health care system in Pittsburgh, PA, USA) and is a Castle Connolly Top Doctor.
-To further advance my ability to listen to, understand, and support cancer survivors, I am currently pursuing psychoanalytic training (in her spare free time).
+I have practiced medicine in the USA (for nearly 20 years at a large health care system in Pittsburgh, PA, USA) and am a Castle Connolly Top Doctor.

 My background has prepared me to handle diverse and complicated cases.
 I specialize in: